-The varieties are probably from natural crosses Plant de Mavault (with Gouais Blanc) and Tinta de Lisboa (with Síria).
-Trousseau Noir was a crossing partner for the new varieties Bastardo Magarachsky and Royalty, Two colors mutations from Trousseau Noir are the Trousseu Gris (gray) cultivated in California and New Zealand under Gray Riesling and the Bastardo Roxo (pink) grown in Portugal.
+Probably natural crosses have given rise to the Plant de Mavault (with Gouais Blanc) and Tinta de Lisboa (with Síria) varieties.
+Trousseau Noir was a crossbreeding partner in the new varieties Bastardo Magarachsky and Royalty.
+Two colour mutations of Trousseau Noir are the Trousseu Gris (grey) cultivated in California and New Zealand under Gray Riesling and the Bastardo Roxo (pink) cultivated in Portugal.

-The early ripening, productive vine is susceptible to Botrytis, as well as sensitive to frost, It produces dark-colored, alcohol-rich, but rather low-acid red wines.
-Trousseau Noir is next to the Poulsard Noir the second most important red wine variety in the French law with which it is often blended.
-The stock is declining because it is being increasingly replaced by Pinot Noir.
-In 2010 it occupied only 172 hectares.
+The early-ripening, high-yielding vine is susceptible to botrytis and is also sensitive to frost.
+It produces dark-coloured, alcohol-rich but rather low-acid red wines.
+Trousseau Noir is, after Poulsard Noir, the second most important red wine variety in the French Jura, with which it is often blended.
+The stock is declining because it is increasingly replaced by Pinot Noir.
+In 2010 it only occupied 172 hectares.

-In Spain will she in Galicia and Rioja grown on 75 hectares.
-In Portugal she is in the fields Bairrada.
-Beiras. dão.
-Douro and the island of Madeira widely used there in the famous wines Madeira.
-Mateus and port wine included and occupied 3,149 hectares.
-There should also be further stocks in the Ukraine and in Moldova, as well as in the US in the states California and Oregon give.
-The total area under cultivation in 2010 was 3,431 hectares, and the trend is rising.
-In the worldwide varieties ranking that means rank 136.
+In Spain, it is grown on 75 hectares in Galicia and Rioja.
+In Portugal, it is widely grown in the areas of Bairrada, Beiras, Dão, Douro and Madeira Island, where it is included in the famous Madeira, Mateus and Port wines and occupies 3,149 hectares.
+Other stocks are also said to exist in Ukraine and Moldavia, as well as in the USA in the states of California and Oregon.
+The total area under cultivation in 2010 was 3,431 hectares, with an upward trend.
+In the worldwide grape variety ranking this means 136th place.